 Childcare De-mystified – Nannies vs Au Pairs

-We all know choosing childcare can be tricky.
-There are so many things to consider.
-It’s like choosing an ice cream with your children.
-You have to weigh up the cost versus what you’d like them to have.
-What will make them happy and most importantly – what’s going to be the least stressful option for everyone (but mostly you).
-In other words, there’s probably no solution that meets all of those criteria perfectly.
-We’re all just trying to find the option with the least crying and screaming involved.
+Choosing childcare can be tricky.
+There are so many variables to consider.
+It’s a bit like choosing an ice cream with your children.
+You have to weigh up what will make them happy versus what you’d like them to have.
+Cost, of course, is a big consideration.
+And essentially, what’s going to be the least stressful option for everybody (most importantly, you).
+There’s probably no perfect solution, we’re all just looking for the one that involves the least crying and screaming.

-In all seriousness, we really do appreciate the tough decisions parents face when trying to find the right childcare option for their family.
-And we want to help.
-Now (disclaimer alert!) we are a nanny agency, we love nannies and we’re not going to apologise for giving them a plug.
-But we will try to give an honest overview of some of the other options available too.
-And if you’ve been following our recent posts, you’ll know that we kicked-off our mission to explain the complex world of childcare with our ‘Childcare De-mystified: Nannies vs Childminders’ blog.
-So if you’re currently trying to decide between a nanny and a childminder perhaps check that out.
+If you’ve been following our recent posts, you’ll know that we kicked-off this mission with our ‘Childcare De-mystified: Nannies vs Childminders’ blog.
+So if you’re currently trying to decide between a nanny and a childminder check that out.
 And if you’re considering live-in childcare, read on.

 What is an Au Pair?